 It is very common for the condition to be mistaken for other skin conditions such as eczema, psoriasis, contact dermatitis (due to an allergy), fungal infection or impetigo (a bacterial skin infection).
-The diagnosis of Hailey-Hailey disease can be confirmed by examining a sample of the skin (a biopsy) under the microscope.
-A test called direct immunofluorescence is also performed on a skin biopsy to confirm the diagnosis.
+The diagnosis of Hailey-Hailey disease can be confirmed by taking a sample of the skin (a biopsy) for examination under the microscope.
+A second biopsy is often taken for direct immunofluorescence to confirm the diagnosis.